fablabbcn/smartcitizen-docs/docs/knowledge/air/chemical/Alphasense_Electrochemical.md

 !!! danger
     Do not extract/attach the sensor capsule from the base board while powered, this could irreversibly damage the sensor.

+### Limitations

+Electrochemical sensors typically show a good sensitivity, however, they can be affected by a series of factors such as temperature, humidity, and the presence of other pollutants.
+Not only temperature and humidity absolute levels affect the readings, but also the speed at which the changes take place can induce short term instabilities on the readings that provoke noise and some artefacts.
+These artefacts can provoke two issues: wrong readings, and wrong calibrations, especially if not cleaned and when using machine learning algorithms [^21].
+In addition, ageing and drift are known problems, which affect the loss of sensitivity and deviations in the baseline response [^14].
+In general, it is a common practice to include temperature and humidity sensors of the target air, as well as the electrochemical cells used for the measurement.
+This is particularly relevant in the case of indoor environments, as mentioned above, since the absolute values and the changes can be more abrupt in certain times of the day due to human activity, i.e. opening windows, doors, heating and air conditioning activation, etc. Typically, the approach for the deployment of electrochemical sensors is to provide a factory base calibration, in laboratory conditions, and to correct this in the final deployment conditions, by co-locating the sensors with high-end instruments during a pre-assigned period of time [^14].
+In most cases, a laboratory evaluation to derive linear models will not be sufficient, but will provide good enough information to kick-off the deployment.
+Specific on-site calibration is needed if accurate readings and other effects, as explained above, are to be compensated.
+This is a recommendation for the case of the TwinAIR pilots.

 ### Open questions